 version 12 by Michael Callaghan

-Example: * The Chase - A short example to show the patrolling rules.
+Example: * The Butler - A short example to show door opening by a patroller.

 Include Patrollers by Michael Callaghan.